jakubgs/rbackup/README.md

                  [-p PID_FILE] [-l LOG_FILE] [-D] [-o] [-r] [-d] [-s] [-P] [-b] [-f] [-c CONFIG]

-This script backups directories configred as 'assets' in the JSON config file.
+This script backups directories configred as 'assets' in the YAML config file.

 Configuration can be also provided through standard input using --stdin flag..
 The config is merged with the one read from the file.

 Config file locations read in the following order:
-* /etc/rbackup.json
+* /etc/rbackup.yaml
-* `~/.rbackup.json
+* `~/.rbackup.yaml
-* ./rbackup.json
+* ./rbackup.yaml

 optional arguments:
   -h, --help            show this help message and exit